Get exclusive member benefits & effect social change. Join Today

-The test helps your physician to identify the type of kidney disease you have, how severe it is, and the best treatment for it.
+The test helps your doctor identify the type of kidney disease you have, how severe it is, and the best treatment for it.
 A renal biopsy can also be used to monitor the effectiveness of kidney treatments and see if there are any complications following a kidney transplant.

-A renal biopsy can identify problems that are interfering with your normal kidney function.
+A renal biopsy can identify what is interfering with your normal kidney function.
 Healthy individuals have two kidneys that perform many functions.
 It is the kidneys’ job to: